sguox002/leetcode/leetcode-all.md

 <<-1316	Distinct Echo Substrings    		49.4%	Hard
-return number of substring which is in the form of A+A. given a substr length (even) and check its inside pattern. using hashset to achieve distinct.
+return number of substring which is in the form of A+A. given a substr length (even) and check its inside pattern. using hashset to achieve distinct. (for each start index, with different length) -->O(N^3)
-->>

-<<-1323	Maximum 69 Number    		77.9%	Easy
-number consists of 6 and 9 only.
-You can change at most one digit from 6 to 9 or 9 to 6 to get the max. find the first 6 and replace it with 9.
-->>

-<<-1392	Longest Happy Prefix    		41.1%	Hard
-find the longest prefix which is also a suffix (not including itself). to get O(N) using rolling hash.
+- rolling hash to reduce to O(N^2) using fixed size sliding window.
 ->>

 <<-1400	Construct K Palindrome Strings    		62.5%	Medium